AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 >[!NOTE]
 >The title is not case-sensitive, so you can have 'en-US' or 'en-us' or 'EN-us'.
 Also, Experience Manager Guides can resolve '-' (hyphen) or '_' (underscore).
 So, you can have 'en-US' or 'en_US'.

-Also, you can put these files inside any folder under AEM assets root that is `./content/dam`.
+Also, you can put these files inside any folder under Adobe Experience Manager assets root that is `./content/dam`.

 Once you've created the folder which contains the SRX files, you can add the folder path in the Translation SRX location configuration inside your folder profile.